Ambher-Backend/api-documentation-phase-1/vendor.md

 }
 ```

->Note the status is 200 Even if vendor's credentials are correct but he/she is unverified in that case currentToken will not be present in data and product modify will be false also message: "Vendor unverified".
+>If any other status is received, then simply show failure and the message(response structure will be same).Note the status is 200 Even if vendor's credentials are correct but he/she is unverified in that case currentToken will not be present in data and product modify will be false also message: "Vendor unverified".

 ---